trytouca/trytouca/sdk/js/README.md

 ## Contributing

-We welcome contributions of all forms, from adding new features to improving documentation and sharing feedback.
+We welcome all forms of contributions, from adding new features to improving documentation and sharing feedback.

 - [Code of Conduct](https://touca.io/docs/contributing/conduct/)